List of Glee characters: Artie Abrams

 Arthur "Artie" Abrams (Kevin McHale) is a guitarist and paraplegic manual wheelchair user.
 McHale described Artie as a "nerd" who loves the glee club wholeheartedly and uses it as a form of escapism.
 Artie uses a wheelchair due to a spinal cord injury he received in a car crash at the age of eight.
 During the first season, he begins to accept his disability and the fact he will never achieve his dream of becoming a dancer.
 In the first season, he has a relationship with fellow New Directions member Tina Cohen-Chang, who breaks up with him at the beginning of the second season.
 Artie then loses his virginity to cheerleader Brittany Pierce, and with encouragement from his former bully, Puck, they begin dating.
 The two remain a couple for most of the season before breaking up.
 In the third season, Artie, then a junior, directs the school musical and a television special featuring the glee club for the local PBS station.
 He also directs Grease along with Finn Hudson during his senior year.
 He gets accepted into a film school in New York.
 He later starts dating Kitty, who encourages him to keep their affair secret.
 But later, she reveals it to the Glee Club as she is sure about her love for him.
 Though he is the primary candidate for being the valedictorian, he loses it to Blaine as a result of his sacrifice for Tina.
 He goes to New York after his graduation and joins Film School.
 He later is tested positive for chlamydia.
 He returns to Lima in season six to help Brittany and Santana plan their wedding.
 After Tina's proposal to Mike Chang is rejected, Artie promises that if they are both single in ten years that they should marry each other.
 In the series finale, they are dating once again.

 McHale joined Glee from a dance background, and found it challenging to adapt to using a wheelchair, but was able to utilize his dancing ability in the episode "Dream On", in which Artie dances in a shopping mall during a fantasy flash mob sequence.
 The episode "Wheels", which places focus on Artie and his disability, drew criticism from a committee of performers with disabilities, who felt that casting an able-bodied actor to play a disabled student was inappropriate.
 Glee's executive producer Brad Falchuk responded that while he understood the concern and frustration of disability advocates, McHale had the singing and acting ability, talent and charisma required for the role.
+Kevin McHale has the longest streak of appearing in episodes in a row with 104 episodes before having a break.